agude/agude.github.io/_drafts/2021-01-18-data_science_interview_prep_case_study.md

 ## Case Study

-Here is the question:
+Here is the prompt:

-> Here at Twitter, bad actors occasionally use automated accounts, known as
+> At Twitter, bad actors occasionally use automated accounts, known as "bots",
-> "bots", to abuse our platform.
-How would build a system to help detect bot
+> to abuse our platform.
+How would build a system to help detect bot accounts?
-> accounts?

 ### Problem

 Here are some questions I would ask about the problem:

-**What systems do you currently have to do this?** Likely they have some heuristic or simple rules system already.
+**What systems do you currently have to do this?
+Do you have an ops team that reviews bot accounts?** Likely they have some heuristic or simple rules system already.
 If so, I'd want to find out what it's failing at.
 If they don't have a system in place currently, it means I can target lower hanging fruit.
+In either case a team and rules can be used to bootstrap labels for a model.

 **Is there a specific type of bot that's causing problems?
 Like foreign influence operations ("Russian Bots!") or cryptocurrency fraud bots or spam bots?** Here I am trying to do two things:

 - Show that I have done my homework and have thought about some likely problems the company faces.
 - Trying to reduce the scope of the problem to a well-defined use case.

 By the end of this discussion the interviewer and I have agreed to focus on